Corporate Network Survival Guide - How to Connect with Another WiFi Router with the Same SSID

-If you found your notebook has WiFi connectivity in a certain area but lost in some area with full WiFi signal, you may be under a faulty WiFi router.
-There are many routers in an office that share the same SSID so that your notebook determinate the best WiFi router to connect with.
+If you find your notebook has WiFi connectivity in a certain area but loses it in some areas with full WiFi signal, you may be under a faulty WiFi router.
+There are many routers in an office that share the same SSID so that your notebook determines the best WiFi router to connect with.
 However, some may fail over time.
-Below steps may help if you connect to a faulty WiFi nearby that allows you to connect but does not have proper Internet connectivity,
+The steps below may help if you connect to a faulty WiFi router nearby that allows you to connect but does not have proper Internet connectivity.

-First, use below command to check which WiFi router you are connecting to?
+First, use the command below to check which WiFi router you are connecting to:

 $ netsh wlan show interface

-Take a look on BSSID under SSID.
-SSID is an ID that could represent more than 1 WiFi router, but BSSID i
+Take a look at the BSSID under SSID.
+SSID is an ID that could represent more than one WiFi router, but BSSID is the unique ID for a specific WiFi router:

 There is 1 interface on the system: